How To Tell If My Phone Is Hacked?

 Hackers also rely on public USB charging stations to install malware on your phone.

-Spyware are apps that hide on your system and spy on all your activities while also actively stealing your information.
+Spyware is apps that hide on your system and spy on all your activities while also actively stealing your information.

 5-SS7 and IMSI hacks